javadoug/swizzle-params/README.md

 - user entered values, which swizzle-params will prompt the user to get, and
 - generated values, which you programmatically add using sizzle.updateGeneratedParams({...})

-3 Steps:
+3 Basic Steps:
-- declare your configuration parameters at design time in swizzle.json.
+- declare your configuration parameters in swizzle.json.
-- write a generate-resources script that adds generated parameter values using swizzle.updateGeneratedParams(...).
+- write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
-- write a setup script to coordinate the process.
+- write a script to coordinate the whole setup process.

-Your generate-resources script can use the parameter values collected from the user, to generate the dynamic values.
+Your generate resources script can use the parameter values collected from the user, to generate the dynamic values.

 Your project might look something like this:
 ```